Teaching

 • Personal Statement Writing Workshop

 I also recognize the importance of mentoring students from underrepresented backgrounds and supporting their endeavors in academic and professional goals.
-Therefore, for the past 3 summers, I have served as a graduate mentor for the Summer Training Academy for Research Success (STARS) Program.
-This program brings diverse students together to conduct rigorous research with UC San Diego faculty and equip them with the necessary skills and information to apply to graduate programs.
+Therefore, for 3 summers, I have served as a graduate mentor for the Summer Training Academy for Research Success (STARS) Program.
+This program brings together diverse students to conduct rigorous research with UC San Diego faculty and equip them with the necessary skills and knowledge to apply to graduate programs.